RecList/reclist/README.rst

                 self._y_preds)

 Any model can be tested, as long as its predictions are wrapped in a *RecModel*.
-This allows for pure "black-box" testings, as for example a SaaS provider can be tested just by wrapping the proper API call in the method:
+This allows for pure "black-box" testings, a SaaS provider can be tested just by wrapping the proper API call in the method:

 .. code-block:: python

-    class MyModel(RecModel):
+    class MyCartModel(RecModel):

         def __init__(self, **kwargs):
             super().__init__(**kwargs)